GRE Test Guide - All You Need to Knowby Becton Loveless

 - Quantitative Reasoning Score

-Given that these are the three score that students will receive, there are also three respective sections that students will need to complete.
+Given that these are the three scores that students will receive, there are also three respective sections that students will need to complete.
 There is no dedicated section for critical thinking.
 Rather, the test designers expect that students will need to use critical thinking to be successful in the other sections of the test.
 Both the Quantitative Reasoning and Verbal Reasoning sections of the test are scored along a range between 130 to 170.
 On average, students score a 151 in Verbal Reasoning and 153 in Quantitative Reasoning.
 Analytical Writing, on the other hand, is scored in half point increments from 0 to 6.
 The mean score for test takers is 4.0 in Analytical Writing.

 Types of GRE